eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/linux/linux.rst

 The |amlip| is constituted of several sub-packages.
 Depending on the use of those packages, some or all of them must be built.
-These are the packages of |amlip| and their dependency between each other:
+These are the packages of |amlip| and the dependencies between them:

 .. list-table::
     :header-rows: 1